Bandwidth selection in kernel density estimation: Oracle inequalities and adaptive minimax optimality: Appendix

-To apply this theorem one should verify Assumptions (W1), (W4), and (L) for the following classes of weights $\cW^{(1)}=\{w=n^{-1}K_h: h\in\cH\}$ and $\cW^{(2)}=\{w=n^{-1}(K_h*K_\eta): (h,\eta)\in \cH\times \cH\}$.
-The sets $\cW^{(1)}$ and $\cW^{(2)}$ are considered as images of $\cH$ and $\cH\times\cH$ under transformations $h\mapsto n^{-1}K_h$ and $(h, \eta)\mapsto n^{-1}(K_h*K_\eta)$ respectively.
-The sets $\cH$ and $\cH\times \cH$ are equipped with the distances
+To apply this theorem one should verify Assumptions (W1), (W4) and (L) for the following classes of weights $\cW^{(1)}=\{w=n^{-1}K_h\dvtx h\in\cH\}$ and $\cW^{(2)}=\{ w=n^{-1}(K_h*K_\eta)\dvtx (h,\eta)\in\cH\times\cH\}$.
+The sets $\cW^{(1)}$ and $\cW^{(2)}$ are considered as images of $\cH $ and $\cH\times\cH$ under transformations $h\mapsto n^{-1}K_h$ and $(h, \eta)\mapsto n^{-1}(K_h*K_\eta)$, respectively.
+The sets $\cH$ and $\cH\times\cH$ are equipped with the distances

-where $c_1$ and $c_2$ are appropriate constants depending on $\mathrm{k}_\infty$, $L_K$ and $d$ only [see formulae (9.1)-(9.2) in \citeasnoun{GL}].
-With this notation Lemma~9 of \citeasnoun{GL} shows that Assumption~(L) holds for both $\cW^{(1)}$ and $\cW^{(2)}$.
-Moreover, Assumption~(W1) holds trivially both for $\cW^{(1)}$ and $\cW^{(2)}$ with $\mu_*=V_{\max}$ and $\mu_*=2^d V_{\max}$ repsectively.
-Moreover, Assumption~(W4) for both $\cW^{(1)}$ and $\cW^{(2)}$ follows from formula~(9.8) in \citeasnoun{GL}.
-Thus all conditions of Theorem~4 are fulfilled.
+where $c_1$ and $c_2$ are appropriate constants depending on $\mathrm{k}_\infty$, $L_K$ and $d$ only [see formulas (9.1) and (9.2) in GL (\citeyear{GL})].
+With this notation Lemma 9 of GL (\citeyear{GL}) shows that Assumption (L) holds for both $\cW^{(1)}$ and $\cW^{(2)}$.
+Moreover, Assumption~(W1) holds trivially for both $\cW^{(1)}$ and $\cW^{(2)}$ with $\mu_*=V_{\max}$ and $\mu_*=2^d V_{\max}$, respectively.
+Moreover, Assumption (W4) for both $\cW^{(1)}$ and $\cW^{(2)}$ follows from formula (9.8) in GL (\citeyear{GL}).
+Thus all conditions of Theorem 4 are fulfilled.